lirongg/fruitb/README.md

   - React.js
   - React Router
   - Axios (for API requests)
+  - Deploy using Vercel

 - **Backend**
   - Node.js
   - Express.js
   - MongoDB (with Mongoose for data modeling)
+  - Deploy using Render